 Note that if you are submitting only an abstract, you do not need to use the template and you can submit it just as you would a full article.
 Please include (abstract only) in the filename.

-Press Start uses the American Psychological Association (APA) bibliographic and formatting standards.
+Press Start uses the American Psychological Association (APA) 7th edition citation and formatting standards.
 For example:

 Barr, M. (2014).
 Learning through collaboration: Video game wikis.
 International Journal of Social Media and Interactive Learning Environments, 2(2), 119-133.